VKhalil642025/OS-Ticket-Managing/README.md

 </p>
 <p>
 This screenshot shows the creation of Roles and Departments in osTicket.
 Here, I configured the “Supreme Admin” role with all permissions, added a “CIS Admins” department, and created a cross-departmental Team.
 This setup controls access and workflow in the support portal.
+I basically was getting familiar with the "Admin or managing" Side of the OS Ticket permission.
 </p>
 <br />